GabrielAldiney/CompositionExercise/README.md

 # 🛒 Order Management System in Java

-This small project was an exercise to reinforce the Java course of the great professor Nélio Alves.
+This small project was an exercise to reinforce the Java course of the great teacher Nélio Alves.
 This is a simple order management system developed in Java using object-oriented programming principles.
 It allows client and product registration, as well as the creation of orders with multiple items.

 ## 🎯 objective